beam-ucla/beam-website/about.md

 ## Do I need to transport myself to site visits?

 Nope!
-Our lessons for the 2020-2021 are all virtual.
-When we return to in-person site visits, we rent cars through UCLA and one of our members with a license drives everyone to site visits.
+We rent cars through UCLA and one of our members with a license drives everyone to site visits.

 ## Who's behind BEAM?